+Inflation: 2.0%

-Inflation:2.0%Salary increases:5.6% average, including inflationWage inflation:2.75% (2.25% for Teachers)Investment rate of return:6.75% net of pension plan investment expense, including inflation
+Salary increases: 5.4% average, including inflation Wage inflation: 2.75% (2.25% for teachers)

+Investment rate of return: 6.75% net of pension plan investment expense, including inflation

-Mortality rates were based on the Pub-2010 Healthy Retiree Mortality Tables with credibility adjustments for each group (Police and Fire combined) and projected fully generational mortality improvements using Scale MP-2019.
+Mortality rates were based on the Pub-2010 Health Retiree Mortality Tables with credibility adjustments for each group (Police and Fire combined) and projected fully generational mortality improvements using Scale MP-2019.

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of the most recent actuarial experience study, which was for the period July 1, 2016 - June 30, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of the most recent actuarial experience study, which was for the period July 1, 2015 - June 30, 2019.

 Long-term Rates of Return - The long-term expected rate of return on pension plan investment was selected from a best estimate range determined using the building block approach.
 Under this method, an expected future real return range is calculated separately for each asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rate of return net of investment expenses by the target asset allocation percentage and by adding expected inflation.

-Following is a table presenting target allocations and geometric real rates of return for each asset class:
+Following is a table presenting target allocations and long-term rates of return for 2022: